 Probiotics and Fertility: Support Your Reproductive Health

-You may already know: fertility is a sometimes complex challenge… Influenced by many more factors than you might imagine.
+You may already know: fertility is a sometimes complex challenge...
+Influenced by many more factors than you might imagine.
 Among them, the microbiota plays a (very) important role.
 But did you know that probiotics can rebalance this precious ecosystem and boost your chances of conceiving?
-So, whether you are a future mother or a future father… Make yourself a coffee, sit comfortably on your couch and dive into this article!
-We will tell you why these “good” bacteria are so important for your reproductive health.
+So, whether you're a mom-to-be or a dad-to-be...
+Make yourself a coffee, settle in on your couch, and dive into this article!
+We'll tell you why these "good" bacteria are so important for your reproductive health.

 Probiotics are living microorganisms naturally present in the human body .
-Often referred to as "good bacteria", they play an essential role in the proper functioning of our body.
+Often referred to as "good bacteria," they play an essential role in the proper functioning of our bodies.
 There is not just one type of probiotic , but several, whether in the form of bacteria (bifidobacteria, lactobacilli, lactococci, etc.) or yeast (saccharomycetes).

 • kefir;